ARK-Electronics/ROS2_PX4_Offboard_Example/README.md

 * RVIZ will open in a new window
 * velocity_control.py runs as it's own node, and is the main node of this example

-Once everything is running, the UAV should arm and be ready for takeoff.
-You should be able to focus into the control.py terminal window and use the keyboard to control the UAV.
+Once everything is running, you should be able to focus into the control.py terminal window, arm, and takeoff.
 The controls mimic Mode 2 RC Transmitter controls with WASD being the left joystick and the arrow keys being the right joystick.
 The controls are as follows:
 * W: Up
 * S: Down
 * A: Yaw Left